arpansahu/school_chale_hum/README.md

-# school_chale_hum | Django Project CRUD using AJAX, DJANGO FORMS, GRAPHQL and DJANGO REST/GRAPHQL APIs
+# School Chale Hum | Django Project CRUD using AJAX, DJANGO FORMS, GRAPHQL and DJANGO REST/GRAPHQL APIs

 This is a simple django CRUD project